-So you've heard about blogging for your business, but you're not sure how to leverage the blog to boost your brand?
-Here are a few suggestions on how to make a blog one of your most productive co-workers.
+So you've heard about blogging for your business but are unsure how to leverage the blog to boost your brand.
+Here are a few suggestions for making a blog one of your most productive co-workers.

 Your Blog + SEO + Lead Generation = Conversions

 Blogs allow you to dial in a message to attract specific target audiences for your product or service.
-You should develop customer-centered, solution-providing posts that go beyond your general website copy.
+You should develop customer-centered, solution-providing posts beyond your general website copy.